bparanj/crystal/programming/iac/docs/basics/cron.md

    - CloudWatch Events: AWS CloudWatch Events is a fully managed service that allows you to create rules to trigger actions based on events or schedules.
 It operates at a higher level and can trigger actions across multiple services and resources within your AWS environment.

 2. Management and Maintenance:
    - Ansible CRON job: With Ansible, you are responsible for managing and maintaining the CRON job configuration on the instance.
-If you need to make changes or updates to the CRON job, you would typically update the Ansible playbook and re-run it.
+If you need to make changes or updates to the CRON job, you would  update the Ansible playbook and re-run it.
    - CloudWatch Events: CloudWatch Events is a managed service, so AWS takes care of the underlying infrastructure and maintenance.
 You define rules and targets using the AWS Management Console, CLI, or SDKs, and AWS handles the execution and reliability of the events.

 3. Flexibility and Integration: